svanderburg/node2nix/README.md

       { "npm2nix": "git://github.com/NixOS/npm2nix.git" }
     ]

-To above specification is basically an array of objects.
+The above specification is basically an array of objects.
 For each element that is a string, the `latest` version is obtained from the registry.

 To obtain a specific version of a package, an object must defined in which the